 ~ Three suggested beers to buy this month.
 One light, one medium and one dark

-~ Great Beer names and Best Beers of the Month
+~ New Beer Releases and Best Beers of the Month

 ~ I will tap the Firkin and give my no holds barred opinion on the craft beer world.